Vintage West Bend Flavo-Matic Percolator in Pink + How To Perk Coffee

 This page may contain affiliate links; please see my disclosure for policy details.

 It’s been a sad morning at my house.
-Almost every Sunday for the last couple of years I have enjoyed an early morning treat.
+Almost every Sunday for the last couple of years, I have enjoyed an early morning treat.
 No, not a big stack of pancakes dripping in butter and syrup, although I do enjoy that occasionally; my treat was a simple cup of coffee.
-What made this coffee so special and the reason my Sunday morning has been so upsetting is my coffee maker died.
+What made this coffee so special, and the reason my Sunday morning has been so upsetting, is that my coffee maker died.

 You might think in this day and age, my coffee maker is some high-tech gadget with a built-in coffee grinder and a charcoal filter to give you that wonderfully smooth cup of coffee, but this coffee maker is pink, it’s quite old, it reminds me of grandma, and it’s a treasure.